kit-kch/psoc-soc/README.md

 In addition, it now automatically uses HW breakpoints for this region, as SW breakpoints only work in writable memory.
 Note that there's only one hardware breakpoint, so you can't have multiple breakpoints in GDB.

-To reset the application without confusing the debugger, the best way is to just jump to the code entrypoint.
+To reset the application without confusing the debugger, the best way is to just jump to the code entrypoint with `run`.
-For some reason, jumping to the main application does usually not work.
-Jumping to the bootloader entrypoint as shown above however works fine.

 Hint: If you want to tunnel the OpenOCD connection, you can do so like this:
 ```bash